baydounm/UKB-paper3-supplementarydata/README.md

 # UKB-paper3-supplementarydata
-Supplementary data and materials for UK Biobank manuscript entitled: "Cardiovascular health, infection burden and incidence of all-cause and Alzheimer’s Disease dementia in the UK biobank" by Hind A. Beydoun and colleagues.
+Supplementary data and materials for UK Biobank manuscript entitled: "Cardiovascular health, infection burden and dementia incidence in the UK biobank" by Hind A. Beydoun and colleagues.

 Two folders named FIGURES and STATA_SCRIPT can be downloaded and their structure is below.
 FIGURE1 under FIGURES, included the Stata FIGURE1.gph file from Stata.
 FIGURE3 sub-folder under FIGURES folder includes all the materials needed to generate the volcano plot and also includes the R script for the plot which uses both a *.dta Stata dataset and an excel sheet named "Weight_for_plot" derived from DATASHEET1_INFECTIONBURDEN_HOSPNOHOSP.xlx and more directly from INFECTION_HOSPNOHOSP.dta, which includes the prevalence of infections within the hospital-treated and non-hospital treated infection groups.